alessio-scartezzini/H264Hero/README.md

 - ✅ Allows **single file, multiple files, or full folder batch conversion**
 - ✅ Adds `_converted` suffix to output files to prevent overwriting originals
 - ✅ Optimized for **fast streaming** with `+faststart` flag
+- ✅ All corrected converted video will be in a folder called "converted"
+- ✅ The one who fails will keep the original file only

 ---